OutSystems/AzureARMTemplates/README.md

 ### 6. Lifetime Environment

-This is the same as the previous template but installs Lifetime.
-The private key option is not available in this template.
+Same as the previous template but this time for the Lifetime environment.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fpintonunes%2FOutsystems-AzureARMTemplates%2Fmaster%2FAzSQLLifetime.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-### 7. Production Environment with frontends in a VMSS cluster
+### 7. Single Environment + Frontend Server in a Virtual Machine Scale Set

+Same as template number five plus a frontend server deployed in a VMSS cluster.
+This enables the scaling and the auto-scaling of the frontends  (ideal for production environments).

+#### Notes:

-Same as the number 5 plus a frontend in a VMSS cluster load balanced by an Application Gateway.
-The trial license included in all this templates only allows two frontend servers.
-To scale to two frontends you need to remove the controller as a frontend server in Service Center.
+- The trial license included in all templates only allow two frontend servers.
+- To be able to scale to two frontends using the trial license, you need to go to Service Center -> Frontends, and disable the frontend role in the deployment controller server.
+- To scale to more than two frontends, you need to install your own OutSystems license.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FOutSystems%2FAzureARMTemplates%2Fdev%2FAzSQLVMSS.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>